duchai283/github-finder/github-repos/README.md

 This is my seccond project!

-On this project i'm using React useContext, useReducer to create and transfer props to components.
+On this project i'm using React useContext, useReducer, useEffect, useState to create and transfer props to components.

 To make this run type: